sfc-gh-akelkar/ai_agent_device_maintenance/DEMO_SCRIPT.md

 | **Risk thresholds** (CRITICAL >75°C, etc.) | Your **operational thresholds** based on historical failure data | Update risk classification logic |
 | **Hourly telemetry** | Your **actual telemetry frequency** (could be 5-min, 15-min) | Adjust data ingestion pipeline |

+#### 🏗️ PatientPoint Implementation Conversation Starters

+> **ASK THE CUSTOMER:**
+> - "Where does your device telemetry come from today?
+AWS IoT?
+Azure?
+Custom platform?"
+> - "What health metrics do you currently track?
+CPU, memory, temperature—anything else?"
+> - "What would your thresholds be for 'critical' vs 'high' risk?"

 **SAY THIS:**
 > *"This demo uses 100 representative devices.
 In production, this same query scales to your 500,000 devices—Snowflake handles the compute.
 The health score formula and risk thresholds are fully configurable based on your historical failure patterns."*